What is Bearing Creep? Causes, Risks & Prevention Guide [2026 Update]

 Improper Fit Tolerance

+This is the most common cause.
 The fit tolerance between the bearing and the shaft or housing is a key factor.

 If the fit is too loose (clearance fit), there is insufficient pressure between the bearing and the mating surface, which fails to generate enough static friction to hold them in place.
 As a result, under torque, relative sliding occurs, leading to bearing creep.